-The 1.6-kilometre long and 250-metres deep gorge is carved by Radovna River amidst the glorious vertical walls of Hom and Boršt hills.
+The 1.6-kilometre long and 250-metre deep gorge is carved by the Radovna River amidst the glorious vertical walls of Hom and Boršt hills.

 The ravine was discovered in 1891, but the natural form of the gorge was impassable.
 It was soon arranged and opened for the public due to the tourist development of Bled, which took place already in those days.

 There is a wooden walkway running all the way through the gorge, built-in 1893 and it’s been continually rebuilt ever since.
 The walkway is crisscrossing from one side to the other, suspended just a few meters above the icy cold river.
 But be careful, it can get wet and slippery at times.
 You will probably catch yourself looking up at the overhanging cliffs all the time, which rise more than 100 meters above the river at certain parts!